AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Connecting to the server.

-The image shows an Azure DevOps interface displaying the "Agent pools" settings, with two agents listed: one online and enabled, and the other offline and disabled.
+The image shows the Azure DevOps interface displaying the "Agent pools" settings, with two agents listed: "DIGITALSTORM" (online) and "Docker Agent - Windows" (offline).
+The interface includes tabs for Jobs, Agents, Details, Security, Settings, Maintenance History, and Analytics.

 Watch Video